Compare Tick Travel Insurance policies and find the cover that's right for you

 - $1.5 million of liability cover.

-As the name suggests, a Top Single Trip policy from Tick Travel Insurance offers the highest level of cover available and includes cover for:
+As the name suggests, a Top Single Trip policy from Tick Travel Insurance offers comprehensive travel insurance, and includes cover for:

 - Unlimited overseas medical expenses